apes-soft/tinker/source/Readme.md

 Trying to enumerate in reverse chronological order the rationale for changes made to the code base.

+* Have tried to make the lack of provision of any inputs to be a fatal condition as opposed to going to standard input to ask the user to provide a value.
+In an HPC context this could potentially be a problem - user submits a job, misconfigures the inputs and the program goes to standard input to ask the user and, as the user, has not access to the back end nodes they are blissfully ignorant that their program has stalled.
+This could burn a lot of hours unnecessarily ergo it is better to go into a terminal state.
 * Renamed `F77` to `FC` and `F77FLAGS` to `FCFLAGS` which is a more standard way of referring to the Fortran compiler in `Makefile`s.
 * Introduced conditionals to the `Makefile` to specify the compiler to